 Katie was taken aback.
 Why is he hitting and crying, when she's trying to have a loving interaction?
-But in fact, it is precisely her love that was
+But in fact, it is precisely her love that was healing

-Love accepts our child, difficult emotions and all.
+child, difficult emotions and all.
 Love heals.

 The good news?
 After showing his mom how he felt, and having her understand, this little boy is feeling much happier and more cooperative.
 Their relationship

 is closer.
 He doesn't feel so much resentment toward the baby.
 He's more cooperative with his mom.

 This is one of the great benefits of connection time with our kids.
 The child starts to reconnect with us at a deeper level.
 They show us what’s happening,

 and ask for our help to work it through.
 Sometimes they work out the tension through play.
 Sometimes they begin talking about the upset, which gives